Updated: Mar 10

 Dunnottar Castle ©MDHarding

-A private fortress built for the Thanes of Cawdor, dating back to the 14th century, tower dating to the 15th century and lush, manicured landscape gardens.
-On a summers day sit in the courtyard and enjoy both hot and cold delights from the cafe.
-To this day a family home stepped in history with lots of stories to tell and events to attend.
-A must visit!
+A private fortress built for the Thanes of Cawdor, dating back to the 14th century, a tower dating to the 15th century, and lush, manicured landscape gardens.
+On a summer's day sit in the courtyard and enjoy both hot and cold delights from the cafe.
+To this day a family home steeped in history with lots of stories to tell and events to attend.
+A must-visit!

 Cawdor Castle ©MDHarding

-Located on the west coast of Scotland, Culzean Castle is surrounded by dramatic and outstanding beauty with woodlands, coastal waters and gardens.
+Located on the west coast of Scotland, Culzean Castle is surrounded by a dramatic and outstanding beauty with woodlands, coastal waters, and gardens.
 It has the largest display of military swords and an impressive Robert Adam Oval Staircase not to be missed!